-- document, assess and monitor the extent of compliance of KPMG ehf. system of quality control with Global Quality & Risk Management (GQ&RM) policies and key legal and regulatory requirements relating to the delivery of professional services; and - provide the basis for KPMG ehf. to evaluate that the firm and its personnel comply with relevant professional standards and applicable legal and regulatory requirements.
+- document, assess and monitor the extent of compliance of KPMG in Thailand system of quality control with Global Quality & Risk Management (GQ&RM) policies and key legal and regulatory requirements relating to the delivery of professional services; and - provide the basis for KPMG in Thailand to evaluate that the firm and its personnel comply with relevant professional standards and applicable legal and regulatory requirements.
 Where deficiencies are identified, we are required to develop appropriate action plans and monitor the status of each action item.
 Global Compliance Review (GCR) program Each KPMG firm is subject to a GCR conducted by KPMG International's GCR team, independent of the member firm, at various intervals based on identified risk criteria The GCR team performing the reviews is independent of the firm and is objective and knowledgeable of GQ&RM policies.
 GCRs assess compliance with selected KPMG International policies and procedures and share best practices among member firms.
 The GCR provides an independent assessment of: - a firm's commitment to quality and risk management (tone at the top) and the extent to which its overall structure, governance and financing support and reinforce this commitment; - a firm's compliance with KPMGI policies and procedures; and - the robustness with which the member firm performs its own compliance program (RCP).
-KPMG ehf. develops action plans to respond to all GCR findings that indicate improvement is required and agree these with the GCR team.
+KPMG in Thailand develop action plans to respond to all GCR findings that indicate improvement is required and agree these with the GCR team.
 Our progress on action plans is monitored by the GCR central team.
 Results are reported to the GQ&RM Steering Group and where necessary, to appropriate KPMG International and regional leadership.
-Who we are Our structure and governance System of quality control Financial information Partner remuneration
+Association with the right clients Clear standards and robust audit tools Recruitment, development and assignment of appropriately qualified people Commitment to technical excellence and quality service delivery Performance of effective and efficient audits Commitment to continuous improvement

+Appendices

+Commitment to continuous improvement

-Network arrangements Statement by the Board of Directors on the effectiveness of quality controls and independence Root Cause Analysis (RCA) KPMG ehf. performs root cause analysis to identify and address audit quality issues in order to prevent them from recurring and help identify good practices as part of continuous improvement.
+Root Cause Analysis (RCA)

+KPMG in Thailand performs root cause analysis to identify and address audit quality issues in order to prevent them from recurring and help identify good practices as part of continuous improvement.
+In 2020, RCA training based on our Global RCA 5 Step Principles was attended by those individuals at KPMG in Thailand who will be performing RCA or directing those performing RCA.
+The training provides a common platform for advancing the practices and skills associated with resourcing, planning and conducting RCA.

 The Global RCA 5 Step Principles are as follows: